danielsaidi/PrintingKit/Sources/PrintingKit/PrintingKit.docc/Articles/Getting-Started.md

 ```

+## Available item types

+For now, PrintingKit supports the following item types:

+* ``PrintItem/pdf(at:)`` - a PDF at a certain URL.
+* ``PrintItem/pdfWithName(_:extension:in:)`` - a named PDF in a certain bundle.

+More types may be added in the future.

-## View utilities
+## SwiftUI extensions

-To make printing from SwiftUI views even easier, any view can implement the `PrinterView` protocol, to get access to more functionality:
+To make printing in SwiftUI even easier, any view can implement the ``PrinterView`` protocol to get access to more functionality.

+For instance, you then don't have to provide a printer instance:

 ```swift
 struct MyView: View, PrinterView {